sungnga/react-ecommerce/react-frontend/README.md

     }, []);
     ```
   - Now that we get the purchase history from backend, we want to display the orders list on user dashboard.
 The purchase history is now stored in the history state
-  - Another thing to note is history is an array which contains a list of orders
+  - Another thing to note is that history is an array which contains a list of orders
     - Each order is an object and it contains a products array
     - We need to loop through the products array to get to each product
     - So we need to loop through the history array to get each history item and loop through the products array to get each product item